CKD – the basics (for health professionals)

 Ageing and the kidney

 Approximately 1 million nephrons are present in each kidney from birth.
-These nephrons contribute to the kidneys ability to maintain adequate glomerular filtration and allows the kidney to perform its normal functions (e.g. volume regulation, acid-base balance).
+These nephrons carry out glomerular filtration and tubular reabsorption, allowing the kidney to perform its normal functions (e.g. volume regulation, acid-base balance).

 Clinical features

-Patients are generally asymptomatic with mild-moderate CKD, but start to develop non-specific symptoms at more advanced stages (e.g. CKD4 with eGFR < 30ml/min).
+Patients are generally asymptomatic with mild-moderate CKD (CKD1-3), but start to develop non-specific symptoms at more advanced stages (e.g. CKD4 with eGFR < 30ml/min).

-It is always important to look for evidence of an underlying cause of CKD (e.g. large bilateral abdominal masses could be suggestive of PCKD; a bladder suggestive of obstructive nephropathy; or epigastric or femoral bruits suggestive of renovascular disease) .
+On examination, it is important to look for evidence of an underlying cause of CKD – e.g. large bilateral abdominal masses could suggest PCKD; a palpable bladder is suggestive of obstructive nephropathy; and epigastric or femoral bruits are suggestive of renovascular disease) .

 Symptoms